espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/flash-encryption.rst

    - Set the Flashing Method to UART

 .. note::
-   In case this step is not clear, take a look at the :doc:`Basic Use Tutorial <./basic_use>`.
+   In case this step is not clear, take a look at the :ref:`Build the project <build the project>`.

 4. Use the Command Palette with ``ESP-IDF: SDK Configuration editor (Menuconfig)`` to open the SDK Config Menu.
 Search for **flash encryption** and enable the following option: